Ponta Grossa: Immigration

 Russians, Germans, Poles and Austrians form the largest group of immigrants of the nineteenth and twentieth centuries.
 By the civil registry in the Sant'Ana Registry, one of the principal of the city, the largest registry of grooms between 1889 and 1920 are from the previous three, which proves the affirmative.
 They are 257 Poles, 102 Germans and 64 Austrians, with booms in different decades according to the biggest waves of immigrants.
 Since 1870, Empire politicians have encouraged European immigration to the country, considering their advanced agricultural techniques and seeking to fill areas.
 Although inhabited, were often surrounded by forests and depopulated regions such as the case of Paraná.
 Other reasons were the lack of the basic foodstuffs.
 Most of the population was focused on yerba mate production and there were no more slaves for free labor.
 Immigrants were brought in with the ideal of being French-style "progress" for the city, based on other large urban centers.
 Russian-Germans of the banks of the Volga River were added in 1878, 2831 settlers that lived in Octavio Colony, the first in the city (divided locally in 17 nuclei), that moved towards the richer grounds due to the failed harvest, as an alternative the labor was sought in the production of coal by pine knot, this time occupied by Europeans of the center-south of the continent: Germans, Italians and Poles.

-The most famous Teuta-Brazilian was Henrique Thielen, reimmigrated back to Brazil and who was the director of the Antartica Brewery.
+The most famous Teuta-Brazilian was Henrique Thielen, reimmigrated back to Brazil and who was the director of the Antarctica Brewery.
 Or the Italian Eugenio Bocchi, a businessman from a soap factory from Curitiba who lived in the city.
 During the same period Dom Pedro II was in the city and heard the complaints, especially on the ground poor between the east and northeast of the municipality.
 Taquari and Moema had the best conditions.
 And the Adelaide Colony stood out for the transport of mate taken by wagons to Curitiba.
 Colonies of Guarauna, Guarauninha, Taquary, Rio Verde, Eurydice, Trindade, Dona Adelaide, Botuquara, Tavares Bastos, Floresta, Itaiacoca, Moema and Tibagi together with the Octavio Colony, 975 people are added to the balance of municipality and adjacencies.